December 2021 Itinerary

 Arrive at Tanzania's Kilimanjaro Airport and transfer to a peaceful country lodge in the rolling foothills at the base of Mount Meru.
 Relax amid the

-Days 2–4: East Central Serengeti Plains
+Days 2–4: East Central Serengeti

 Days 5–7: Southern Serengeti—Nat Hab's Private Mobile Camp

 Depart this morning for the southern Serengeti with a game drive en route.
-The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity beginning in the 1970s.
-Nat Hab's private mobile camp is redolent of vintage character, with fine dinners presented on white linen by candlelight.
+The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity in the 1970s.
+Nat Hab's private mobile camp is redolent with vintage character, with fine dinners presented on white linen by candlelight.
 While home to a profusion of wildlife year-round, there is nothing like the Serengeti during the phenomenon of the Great Migration.
 We spend three days among the sea of mammals, following them in 4-wheel-drive vehicles with pop-top roofs that offer superb photography access.

 Day 8: Arusha or Ngorongoro Extension / Depart

 Our safari concludes today, leaving us with a slate of memories to savor forever.
 After breakfast at camp, we transfer to the nearest airstrip for our flight back to Arusha, where we have lunch on arrival.
 A day room awaits, offering a chance to relax before a transfer to Kilimanjaro Airport for international departures this evening.
 Guests continuing on our Ngorongoro Crater extension will say farewell to their fellow travelers in the Serengeti, then continue driving on to the crater in pursuit of further exciting wildlife encounters.